tyaga001/devtoolsacademy/posts/neon-vs-supabase.md

 ---
-title: 'Neon vs Supabase: Choosing the Right Database for Your Project'
+title: "Neon vs Supabase: Choosing the Right Database for Your Project"
-views: 0
+description: "A comparison of Neon and Supabase for your database needs"
+date: "2024-03-21"
 ---

 # Neon vs Supabase: Choosing the Right Database for Your Project